What is a MITM Attack?

-As the name implies, a man-in-the-middle (MITM) attack is a type of cyber attack in which a malicious actor eavesdrops on a conversation between a network user and a web application.
-The goal of a MITM attack is to surreptitiously collect information, such as personal data, passwords or banking details, and/or to impersonate one party in order to solicit additional information or spur action.
-These actions can include changing login credentials, completing a transaction or initiating a transfer of funds.
+The goal of a MITM attack is to collect personal data, passwords or banking details, and/or to convince the victim to take an action such as changing login credentials, completing a transaction or initiating a transfer of funds.

 While MITM attackers often target individuals, it is a significant concern for businesses and large organizations as well.
 One common point of access for hackers is through software-as-a- service (SaaS) applications, such as messaging services, file storage systems or remote work applications.
 Attackers can use these applications as an entryway to the organization’s wider network and potentially compromise any number of assets, including customer data, intellectual property (IP) or proprietary information about the organization and its employees.